hanickadot/compile-time-regular-expressions/README.md

 template <fixed_string regex> auto ctre::tokenize(auto Range &&) -> range of regex_result;
 template <fixed_string regex> auto ctre::tokenize(auto First &&, auto Last &&) -> range of regex_result;

-// return parts of the input splited by the regex, returning it as part of content of the implicit zero capture (other captures are not changed, you can use it to access how the values were splitted): template <fixed_string regex> auto ctre::split(auto Range &&) -> regex_result;
+// return parts of the input split by the regex, returning it as part of content of the implicit zero capture (other captures are not changed, you can use it to access how the values were split): template <fixed_string regex> auto ctre::split(auto Range &&) -> regex_result;
 template <fixed_string regex> auto ctre::split(auto First &&, auto Last &&) -> range of regex_result;
 ```